kyma-project/api-gateway/docs/user/custom-resources/apirule/04-30-apirule-jwt-ory-and-istio-comparison.md

 >**CAUTION:** Istio JWT is **not** a production-ready feature, and API might change.

-These are sample APIRule custom resources of both Ory Oathkeeper and Istio JWT access strategy configuration for a service.
+These are sample APIRule custom resources of both Ory Oathkeeper and Istio JWT access strategy configuration for a Service.

 <div tabs name="api-rule">
   <details>